- Home

 At the forefront are the covered entities—healthcare providers, insurers, pharmacies—organizations that deal with protected health information as part of their core operations.
 Their role is clear, and so is their accountability.

 Then there are the business associates—the less visible yet equally critical players.
-These are the tech platforms managing patient records, billing services handling payment information, and IT vendors building secure systems.
-They work on behalf of covered entities like hospitals or clinics, often using PHI.
+They include the tech platforms managing patient records, insurance companies processing claims, billing services handling payment information, and more.
+Business associates work on behalf of covered entities like hospitals or clinics, often using PHI.

 In short, if you handle patient data in the healthcare industry, directly or indirectly, you’re part of the chain of trust.